tloimu/Primitive/readme.md

 # Primitive

 This is my study project on Unreal Engine 5.
-It tries to become an exploration/survival game.
+The primary purpose is to study UE5 and how to make any 3D first/third person game with it.
+Most of the work here is first focused on studying how to make the basic mechanisms common to most exploration/survival/builder games around like terrain, player movement and interaction with environment, multiplayer techniques etc. The [plan](docs/plan.md) contains more exhaustive list and possible directions of actual gameplay that may come later.

 Recent state of the game has the following main features implemented at least at basic or rudimentary level: